doubleun/blue-pi-test/README.md

+## RUN EVERTHING WITH DOCKER COMPOSE

+1. run `pnpm install --recursive`
+2. run `docker-compose up -d` at the root of the project

+**NOTE:**

+- see `.env.example` of each package (client and server)
+- the client will run on port `3000` by default
+- the server will run on port `3003` by default
+- to connect to the database see **SETUP MONGODB** section down below

 ### HOW TO SETUP (Local)

 1. Install `pnpm`
+2. Install recursively with `pnpm install --recursive`
+3. Or install separately
-2. Install client dependencies `pnpm --filter client install`
+   1. Install client dependencies `pnpm --filter client install`
-3. Install server api dependencies `pnpm --filter api install`
+   2. Install server api dependencies `pnpm --filter api install`

+### RUN DEV

+**OPTION 1:** run individually

-4. Run client `pnpm --filter client dev`
+1. Run client `pnpm --filter client dev`
-5. Run the server api `pnpm --filter api dev`
+2. Run the server api `pnpm --filter api dev`

+OPTION 2: run both in the same terminal

+1. Run `pnpm dev`

-#### SETUP MONGODB
+### SETUP MONGODB

 **OPTION 1 (Recommend):**